WICG/uuid/explainer.md

 ##### Developers "re-inventing the wheel" is potentially harmful

-Developers who have not been exposed to RFC 4122 might naturally opt to invent their own approaches to UUID generation, potentially using `Math.random()` (in [TIFU by using `Math.random()`][tifu] there's an in-depth discussion of why a Cryptographically-Secure-Pseudo-Random-Number-Generator (_CSPRNG_) should be used when generating UUIDs).
+Developers who have not been exposed to RFC 4122 might naturally opt to invent their own approaches to UUID generation, potentially using `Math.random()` (as explained in [TIFU by using `Math.random()`][tifu], using non-Cryptographically-Secure-Pseudo-Random-Number-Generator, such as `Math.random()`, may lead to collisions).

 Standardizing a UUID method, which dictates that a CSPRNG must be used, helps protect developers from security pitfalls.